Iowa Deaf-Blind Equipment Distribution Program

 The goal of the National Deaf-Blind Equipment Distribution Program (NDBEDP) is to ensure that every person with combined hearing and vision loss has access to modern telecommunication tools and the training necessary to use them, granting every individual the opportunity to interact with the world as an involved, contributing member of society.
 The program — promoted by iCanConnect — provides outreach, assessments, telecommunications technology and training free of charge to those who meet federal eligibility guidelines.

-In 2011, the Federal Communication Commission (FCC) established the NDBEDP, called iCanConnect, as a pilot program.
+In 2011, the Federal Communications Commission (FCC) established the NDBEDP, called iCanConnect, as a pilot program.
 The program became permanent in 2016.
 Each state is responsible for implementing and administering its own statewide NDBEDP.
-The administrator of Iowa’s NDBEDP is Helen Keller National Center, Great Plains Regional Office in Shawnee Mission, Kansas (see contact information below).
+The administrator of Iowa’s NDBEDP is the Helen Keller National Center, Great Plains Regional Office in Shawnee Mission, Kansas.

 Under this new program, only individuals who are Deaf-Blind and meet the NDBEDP low income eligibility rule are eligible to receive equipment.
 For this program, the term “Deaf-Blind” has the same meaning given in the Helen Keller National Center Act.
 In general, the individual must have a certain vision and hearing loss that, combined, cause extreme difficulty in attaining independence in daily life activities, achieving psychosocial adjustment, or obtaining a vocation (working).
 Applicants must provide verification of their disability and low income.
 The FCC defines “low income” to mean not more than 400 percent of the Federal Poverty Guidelines.